OceanParcels/continuous_integration_example/TUTORIAL.md

 ## Using github and Travis
 Using Travis CI, you can automatically test every commit you push on github.
 ### How to get started with Travis (see more info in the [Travis tutorial](https://docs.travis-ci.com/user/tutorial/))?
- * Go to Travis-ci.com and Sign up with GitHub.
- * Accept the Authorization of Travis CI.
-You’ll be redirected to GitHub.
+ * You can find [Travic CI](https://github.com/marketplace/travis-ci) (and other Github Apps) on the [Github Marketplace]( https://github.com/marketplace)
- * Click the green Activate button, and select the repositories you want to use with Travis CI.
+ * Install and configure Travis, selecting the repository you want to test.
  * Add a .travis.yml file to your repository to tell Travis CI what to do.
    * Travis can test your code using different versions of Python.
      See this example of [.travis.yml](https://github.com/OceanParcels/continuous_integration_example/blob/master/travis.yml.simple)